Keys to improving retirement readiness

 Where Americans stand

 How are we doing?
-Overall, America’s retirement score (representing the median state of retirement readiness) is 76 out of 150+—just four points away from the green zone, where people are on track to cover at least essential expenses, like food, housing, transportation, and health care, in retirement.3
+Overall, America’s retirement score (representing the median state of retirement readiness) is 76 out of 150+.
+That's just four points away from the green zone, where people are on track to cover at least essential expenses, like food, housing, transportation, and health care, in retirement.3

-“Think about our retirement score as your likely retirement income as a proportion of your needs,” explains Adheesh Sharma, vice president of financial solutions for Fidelity Strategic Advisers, Inc. “In other words, a score of 96 or more would indicate that you’re on track to cover your expenses in retirement and puts you squarely in the green zone.”
+“Think about our retirement score as likely retirement income as a proportion of an individual's needs,” explains Adheesh Sharma, vice president of financial solutions for Fidelity Strategic Advisers, Inc. “In other words, a score of 96 or more would indicate that someone is on track to cover expenses in retirement and puts the person squarely in the green zone.”

 Four ways to improve retirement readiness